spotwise/railyard/README.md

 * Footer message
 * Site logo

+The repository includes a sample file for development keys.
+This should be copied to your home directory with the name .development_keys.rb (i.e. hidden) and updated with the sample keys.
+They are then used during application setup which simplifies the setup when reusing this template for different applications.

 Once the template has been modified to your satisfaction then run the above command but change the URI to the path to the modified file.

 For a more extensive description of how to setup a Rails site using this template, please refer to http://www.spotwise.com/2015/01/04/create-a-web-site-in-53-seconds/.